Understanding joint health for pets

 In reality, the design of joints differ in different parts of the body from the spine to the stifle (knee) or from the cranium to the carpus (wrist).
 The important components of a joint are given in the diagram below:

 All movement in the body requires energy to produce an impulse or signal to be sent along a nerve to cause a muscle to contract.
-For example, This causes the blink of an eye or the heart to beat.
+For example, for the blink of an eye or the heart to beat.

 Because of the complexity of joints and how easily they can be affected by every day use, it's important to maintain them with the neccessary nutrients and care to maintain their flexibility, mobility and comfort.